-Click on the small arrow next to the "select" tag in order to expand it.
-You will now see the options within the drop down and what their values are:
+Click on the small arrow next to the <select> tag in order to expand it.
+You will now see the options in the drop-down and what their values are:

 In the above example, we can see that the drop-down menu options have the following values: